Clones Abbey: Abbey

 The Abbey on McCurtain's street is a stone building: a limestone interior and sandstone exterior.
 The front of the building is the most well preserved.
 The ashlar masonry and Romanesque arch can easily be appreciated.
 A single window remains on the building.
 According to William Frederick Wakeman, the single window: cut out of a single stone, with a recessed moulding and dressed masonry, bears a resemblance to the windows on Clonmacnoise's McCarthy tower.
 The most singular feature of the Abbey is easily missed.
 Located on the exterior wall opposite the window, is a single cut stone bearing the mark of a cross.
 The cross is haloed in a fashion distinctly recognisable as the style of the Irish "Celtic cross".
 Its function has led to speculation as it is not something seen on churches of the period elsewhere.

 Abbot of Clones

 The Abbot was the Primus Abbas or first mitred abbot of Ireland.

-List of Notable Coarbs & Abbots
+List of notable coarbs and abbots

-Note: From 1398 to 1435, we have an instance of the clash that frequently occurred between the papal provisor and the bishop's nominee.
+Note: From 1398 to 1435, there is an instance of the clash that frequently occurred between the papal provisor and the bishop's nominee.